ducky0518/dat_diff/README.md

 ---
 ## 📦 Installation

+### Pre-built standalone Windows binary
+- Download this from the releases section
+- No prereqs or dependencies

 ### Prerequisites
 - Python 3.x with Tkinter available (Tkinter ships with standard CPython installers on Windows/macOS; on some Linux distros you may need to install `python3-tk`).